-9.6 WMM
+9.5 WMM

-Use this screen to enable WiFi MultiMedia (WMM) and WMM Automatic Power Save (APSD) in wireless networks for multimedia applications.
+Use this screen to enable WiFi MultiMedia (WMM) and WMM Automatic Power Save Delivery (APSD) in WiFi networks for multimedia applications.
 WMM enhances data transmission quality, while APSD improves power management of WiFi clients.
-This allows delay-sensitive applications, such as voice and videos, to run more smoothly.
+This allows time-sensitive applications, such as voice and videos, to run more smoothly.